 ADHD in Adults: Behavioral Strategies

-- Decrease distractions.
-The environment can be an important part of being organized.
-Set up your work environment so that there are fewer distractions.
+Your surroundings can be an important part of being organized.
+Set up your work area so that there are fewer distractions.
 You may find using headphones or a "white noise" machine helpful.
-College students can arrange a quiet living situation, such as a single dormitory room.
+If you're a college student, try to arrange a quiet living situation, such as a single dormitory room.

-- Seek help.
 Learn as much as you can about ADHD and how its symptoms affect your life.
-Explore the Internet to find websites of national organizations for helpful information about the condition.
+Explore the internet to find organizations for helpful information about the condition.
 Ask a doctor about local resources or books that may be helpful.

 Author: Healthwise Staff

 Adam Husney MD - Family Medicine